Johnkecops/Study-Case-of-Bioinformatics-Algorithm/README.md

 Suggested citation for the proceeding:

 > Parikesit, A. A. (2026).
 Algorithmic perspectives in bioinformatics: A review of computational
-> methods interpreting emerging trends in biotechnology.
+> methods interpreting emerging trends in biotechnology. _Status: Accepted_.
 In *Proceedings of the III.
 International
 > Conference on Engineering Sciences (ICES)*. https://ices.kongrepark.org/

 Author: Dr.rer.nat.
 Arli Aditya Parikesit, Department of Biotechnology, School of Health and Life